demisto/content-docs/docs/integrations/collectors.md

 ## Seeing the Events

-After the events are received by XSIAM, they will be stored in a Dataset called `MyVendor_MyProduct_raw`.
+After the events are received by XSIAM, they will be stored in a Dataset in the structure of `<vendor>_<product>_raw`.
 In case it's the first time we fetch events, this Dataset will be created.
 To manage the Datasets, you can visit the [Dataset Management](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Dataset-Management).

 In order to see the events, visit the [Query Builder](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Query-Builder).